 When running on natural trails, it is recommended to have a lower heel drop because the terrain is always changing.
 This will help you maintain running stability and reduce your chances of injury.
 When taking road runs, it is essential to have shoes with a higher heel stack height to help in absorbing shocks of hits.

 There are two types of running strikes: heel striking (Rearfoot) and forefoot striking.
 Heel striking is when you land on your heel first, and forefoot striking is when you hit the ground with the front of your foot first.
 When the heel strikes the ground, it experiences a large load force that travels up through the heel.
 This force is what makes you feel like you’re being pushed forward and eventually makes you lose your balance.

 There is no one perfect way to run.
 When looking for a heel-to-toe drop, you should consider what type of runner you are and how you like to run.
 Heel strikers should opt for a higher heel-to-toe drop, while those who prefer to forefoot strike can get away with a lower heel-to-toe drop.

 Running isn’t recognized as being one of the gentle sports.
 This is especially true if you’ve had previous injuries or illnesses that limit your movement.
 So, taking the Heel Drop of running shoes into your account is crucial.

-If you are buying a pair of running shoes for the first time, it is important to consult with your doctor and get a gait analysis done to ensure that the shoe is appropriate for you.
+If you are buying a pair of running shoes for the first time, you must consult your doctor and get a gait analysis done to ensure that the shoe is appropriate.